iw6dgm/crobots-1/README.md

 CROBOTS
 =======

-This is the source code of the original CROBOTS game that I wrote in 1985, now released under GPLv2.
+This is the source code of a fork of the original CROBOTS game that Tom Poindexter wrote in 1985, now released under GPLv2.

-I probably will **not** be updating CROBOTS, so feel free to fork the code.
+This is the v.1.1 patchlevel3.0 that officially runs on the latest Crobots tournaments (see http://crobots.deepthought.it).

+It includes the "zero-bug" fix, the 2000 instructions limit enhancement and an improved debugger.

+The Makefile works fine under Linux Ubuntu.

 Original Readme
 ---------------